 If more than one person at an organization was present at your interview, thank each one in writing.
 Make sure to personalize the note for each recipient, perhaps by referring to a question they asked.

 Your email should be no more than three paragraphs long.
-Use a formal title such as Ms. or Mr. to address the recipient unless the interviewer told to use his or her first name.
-First, thank the interviewer for taking the time to meet with you, indicating the date you met.
+Use a formal title such as Ms. or Mr. to address the recipient unless the interviewer said to use his or her first name.
+First, thank the interviewer for taking the time to meet—indicate the date you met.

 If there was something you wanted to say on the interview but didn't, bring it up now.
 Also, use this opportunity to reiterate a point you want the interviewer to remember when he or she makes a hiring decision.